HEP-KBFI/gaia-tools/README.md

 ## Data

-The input data used in the paper XXXX can be found on Zenodo at: [XXXX].
+The input data used in the paper can be found on [Zenodo](https://zenodo.org/record/7755721#.ZBw3QI5BxQp).

 ## Tutorials